pedrofran12/hpim_dm/README.md

 Then enter in the cloned repository and install all dependencies:
    `pip3 install -r requirements.txt`

-And thats it :D
+And that's it :D

 # Run protocol

-In order to interact with the protocol you need to allways execute Run.py file.
+In order to interact with the protocol you need to always execute Run.py file.
 You can interact with the protocol by executing this file and specifying a command and corresponding arguments:

    `sudo python3 Run.py -COMMAND ARGUMENTS`